changshuotang/react-markdown/README.md

 ### `npm start`

-This will open the app on a devlopment server.
+This will start the app on a devlopment server.
-Open http://localhost:8000 to view the app in browser.
+Open [http://localhost:8000] to view the app in browser.